Polymer/old-docs-site/1.0/docs/devguide/local-dom.md

       this.processRemovedNodes(info.removedNodes);
     });

-You pass `observeNodes` callback be invoked when nodes are added or removed.
+You pass `observeNodes` a callback to be invoked when nodes are added or removed.
 The callback takes a single Object argument, with `addedNodes` and `removedNodes` arrays.

 The method returns a handle that can be used to stop observation: